Pixboost/pixboost-js/README.md

 [![Build Status](https://travis-ci.org/Pixboost/pixboost-js.svg?branch=master)](https://travis-ci.org/Pixboost/pixboost-js)

-Javascript library to integrate [Pixboost](https://pixboost.com) into web application that can directly modify DOM.
+Javascript library to integrate [Pixboost](https://pixboost.com) into a web application that can directly access DOM, e.g. using JQuery, Backbone or other libraries.

 Table of Contents: